 Alaskan Dream Cruises Chichagof Dream

-After a land and sea trek of at least 4,254.81 miles, I will board Chichagof Dream.
-Our Alaska cruise itinerary is scheduled to visit six ports, involves hiking, kayaking, an outdoor BBQ, cultural enrichment and of course, Alaskan fish and seafood.
+After a land and sea trek of more than 4,254.81 miles, I finally set foot aboard the Chichagof Dream.
+Our Alaska cruise itinerary was scheduled to visit six ports, involved milk hiking, gently kayaking, an outdoor BBQ, cultural enrichment and of course, Alaskan fish and seafood.